Zimbabwe's Mugabe rejects West's criticism of his re-election

 Last week's election, criticised as "seriously compromised" by independent domestic observers in Zimbabwe, ended a fractious unity government between Mugabe's party and Tsvangirai's MDC that was brokered by SADC after violence marred a 2008 vote.

-Many had credited this unity government with achieving a measure of economic revival after a decade of recesssion.
+Many had credited this unity government with achieving a measure of economic revival after a decade of recession.

 But Mugabe presented a different view, calling "the immediate past ... retrogressive because of the inclusive government".
 "We must now raise the standard of living of our people," he added.